iamShashi/getting-and-cleaning-data/codebook.md

 #<h1>Codebook</h1>
-This explains the different data variables that appear and were formed and also gives a detailed idea of activiteis
+This  codebook explains the different data variables that appear and were formed and also gives a detailed idea of activiteis

-<h2>Identifiers that were</h2>
+<h2>Identifiers that were present</h2>
 <ol><li>subject - The ID of the test subject</li>
 <li>activity - The type of activity performed when the corresponding measurements were taken</ol></li>

-<h2>Measurementws</h2>
+<h2>Measurements</h2>

 <ol>
 <li>tBodyAccMeanX</li>